DuncanRuns/Hermes/README.md

 > intention).
 Then on server shutdown (world exit), an unciphered copy is made.
 A warning.txt file is also placed in the
 > restricted folder to make it extra obvious.

 - `initialize` - Runs when the play log is initialized (creating or joining a world).
-Contains game version, Hermes version, generator options, entered seed (if creating), the world time (total ticks ran in world, should be 0 for new world), and atum's running state (only present when atum is installed).
+Contains:
+    - `hermes_version`
+    - `mc_version`
+    - `generator_options` (1.16+ only)
         - The format of the generator options is not consistent between versions of the game, and will be similar to the format found in a world's level.dat.
 Many versions contain the seed in its generator options, which is specifically excluded from this log.
+    - `level_settings` (pre 1.16 only)
+        - An object containing most fields from the server's `LevelSettings` object, which similar fields to generator options as well as some others.
+Some fields, such as `level_type_options` and `bonus_chest`, are only initialized in the `LevelSettings` object when creating the world, so will only be present in the first `initialize` event.
+    - `entered_seed` (if the server initialized from a world creation)
-    - The entered seed field will always be a JSON string, however, as a result of ensuring mod compatibility and minimal implementation, versions 1.16.2-1.19.3 will have the resulting seed rather than the original text entered in the box.
+        - Will always be a JSON string, however, as a result of ensuring mod compatibility and minimal implementation, versions 1.16.2-1.19.3 will have the resulting seed rather than the original text entered in the box.
 It is guaranteed that if the seed box is left empty, the resulting entered seed field will also be empty.
+    - `world_time`
+        - Total ticks ran in world, should be 0 for new world.
+    - `atum_running` (if atum is also installed)
 - `stat` - Every stat update, the player it's for, the new value, and the difference from the last one.
 Excludes stats that naturally update every tick or extremely spammy ones (e.g. walking/sprinting/flying)
-- `screen` - Every screen change, the class (will look like class_xxxxx bc of intermediary), the title ( untranslated key, or sometimes the text in case of a renamed container), if the screen is supposed to pause the game.
+- `screen` - Every screen change, the class (will look like class_xxxxx because of intermediary), the title (1.14+) (untranslated key, or sometimes the text in case of a renamed container), if the screen is supposed to pause the game.
 - `advancement` - Every advancement update, the criteria earned, the player it's for, and if it is completed.
 It also contains the "display" data for the advancement (hidden, announce to chat, show toast).
 - `dimension` - Every change to a player's dimension as well as their initial dimension when they join.